vrivn3/vrivn3.github.io/README.md

    - Ensure the repository is set to **Public** to make it accessible to anyone.
    - Confirm your selections by clicking on **"Create Repository"** at the bottom of the page.

-By following these steps, you've successfully established your presence on GitHub and created a dedicated repository to host your resume.
+By following these steps, you've successfully created an account on GitHub and created a dedicated repository to host your resume.